 From Torino to Saluzzo (56 km from Torino), here take the Po Valley reaching Paesana, Crissolo and Pian del Re 2020 m, where the road ends.
 Here it's situated the spring of the Po river, that is the longest river in Italy.

 From Pian del Re 2020 m you have to go to the Refuge Quintino Sella.
-The path to Q. Sella Hut is easy and nice; no problem to reach it, a lot of informations along the path.
-The difference in level to climb Monviso from Pian del Re is considerable (1821 m), so to take it easy it's convenient to stay overnight in the hut and the second day to climb the Monviso starting early in the morning. .
+The path this hut is easy and nice; no problem to reach it, a lot of informations along the path.
+The difference in level to climb Monviso from Pian del Re is considerable (1821 m), so to take it easy it's convenient to stay overnight in the hut (booking is mandatory) and the second day to climb the Monviso starting early in the morning.

 Monviso Normal Route from Refuge Quintino Sella (South side)